Gaykhatu: Early life

-He was born to Abaqa and Martai khatun (daughter of Chigu Noyan of Khongirad and Tümelün bekhi, sister of Musa) in c.1259.
-He was living in Jazira during Tekuder's reign and had to flee to Arghun in Khorasan after Qonqurtai's execution in 1284.
+He was born to Abaqa and Nukdan Khatun of the Tatars in c.1259.
+He was living in Jazira during Tekuder's reign and had to flee to Arghun in Khorasan after the execution, in 1284, of Mongol prince and viceroy of Anatolia Qonqurtai.
 He was given as hostage to Tekuder by Arghun as a condition of truce in June 1284 and put in orda of Todai Khatun, his step-mother.
 After Arghun's enthronement, he was confirmed as governor of Anatolia together with his uncle Hulachu.

 Rule in Anatolia

-He was stationed in Erzinjan and learnt to speak Persian and to some degree Turkish during his stay in Anatolia.
+He was stationed in Erzincan and learnt to speak Persian and to some degree Turkish during his stay in Anatolia.
 Gaykhatu ruled Anatolia solely after recall of Hulachu to Iran in 1286.
 It was then he was married to Padishah Khatun, a princess of Qutlugh-Khanids.
 He aided Masud II on his campaigns against Turkmen principalities, most importantly Germiyanids.
 Using this opportunity, Karamanids invaded Mongol allies of Cilician Armenia during his campaign.
-Gaykhatu was sent in turn by Arghun to help Leo II against Güneri of Karaman in 1286, who had captured Tarsus from Cilician Kingdom.
+Gaykhatu was sent in turn by Arghun to help Leo II against Güneri of Karaman in 1286, who had captured Tarsus from the Cilician Kingdom.
 Gaykhatu invaded and burned his capital Karaman on 16 January 1287, forcing Güneri to retreat to mountains.
 Gaykhatu's viceroyalty was briefly interrupted by appointment of Samagar from 1289 to 1290.
 He resumed his activities when Samagar was arrested on 15 October 1290 in Tokat on charges of corruption and was sent back to Iran.
 Gaykhatu visited Konya on 3 January 1291, confirming appointment of his new tax officer Khwaja Nasir ud-Din and conduction of a new general census.